U.S. House committee approves blueprint for Big Tech crackdown

 By Diane Bartz

-With the approval during a marathon, partisan hearing, the more than 400 page staff report will become an official committee report, and the blueprint for legislation to rein in the market power of the likes of Alphabet Inc's GOOGL.O Google, Apple Inc AAPL.O, Amazon.com AMZN.O and Facebook FB.O.
+With the approval during a marathon, partisan hearing, the more than 400-page staff report will become an official committee report, and the blueprint for legislation to rein in the market power of the likes of Alphabet Inc's GOOGL.O Google, Apple Inc AAPL.O, Amazon.com Inc AMZN.O and Facebook Inc FB.O.

 The report was approved by a 24-17 vote that split along party lines.
 The companies have denied any wrongdoing.